Automattic/wp-calypso/desktop/docs/development.md

 For clarity, all file and folder locations are relative to the root of the Calypso monorepo.

-- *(main)* Electron looks at the `main` item in `desktop/package.json` - this is the boot file, and refers to `client/desktop/index.js`
+- *(main)* The `main` entry in `desktop/package.json` refers to `build/desktop.js`, which is the entrypoint of the compiled webpack bundle of the Calypso server running in Electron's main process.
+  - The Calypso server is an Express.js HTTP server that serves files to Electron's Renderer process.
+  - `client/desktop/server/index.js` is where the Calypso server is started by the Electron process.
+Calypso's `boot` code is contained in the file `client/server/boot/index.js`.
 - *(main)* `client/desktop/index.js` sets up the environment in `client/desktop/env.js` - this includes Node paths for Calypso
 - *(main)* Various [app handlers](../../client/desktop/app-handlers/README.md) are loaded from `client/desktop/app-handlers` - these are bits of code that run before the main window opens
-- *(main)* A Calypso server is started drectly from Electron's Node process in `client/desktop/server.js`.
+- *(main)* A Calypso server is started directly from Electron's Node process in `client/desktop/server.js`.
 The server is customized to serve files from the following directories:
-  - `/` - mapped to the Calypso server
-  - `/calypso` - mapped to `calypso/public`
+  - `/calypso` - mapped to `/public`
-  - `/desktop` - mapped to `public_desktop`
+  - `/desktop` - mapped to `/public_desktop`
 - *(main)* An Electron `BrowserWindow` is opened and loads the 'index' page from the Calypso server
 - *(main)* Once the window has opened the [window handlers](../../client/desktop/window-handlers/README.md) load to provide interaction between Calypso and Electron
-- *(renderer)* Calypso provides the 'index' page from `calypso/server/pages/desktop.pug`, which is a standard Calypso start page plus:
+- *(renderer)* Calypso's index page is served by a React renderer in `client/document/desktop.jsx`.
+In addition:
-  - `desktop/public_desktop/wordpress-desktop.css` - any CSS specific to the desktop app
+  - `desktop/public_desktop/wordpress-desktop.css` - any CSS specific to the desktop app (mapped to `desktop` directory mentioned above)
-  - `desktop/public_desktop/desktop-app.js` - desktop app specific JS and also the Calypso boot code
+  - `desktop/public_desktop/desktop-app.js` - desktop app specific JS and also the Calypso boot code (mapped to `desktop` directory mentioned above)
-  - `desktop/calypso/public/build.js` - a prebuilt Calypso
+  - The Calypso client bundle for the Desktop app is built to `desktop/public`.
+    - The built Calypso bundle has multiple webpack entrypoints (like `entry-main.[hash].min.js`).
+    - The various Calypso filenames are written to `desktop/build/assets-evergreen.js` at buildtime.
+The Express.js server loads this `assets-evergreen.js` file to find out which `<script>` and `link rel="stylesheet">` tags to send to the browser.
 - *(renderer)* The `desktop-app.js` code runs which sets up various app specific handlers that need to be inside the renderer.
 It also starts Calypso with `AppBoot()`
 - *(renderer)* The code in `calypso/client/lib/desktop` runs to send and receive IPC messages between the main process and Calypso.